offensive-packaging/documentation/llvm-defaults/index.md

    -f                         - Alias for --find.
    --find=<name>              - Search for the exact match for <name> in the accelerator tables and print the matching debug information entries.
 When no accelerator tables are available, the slower but more complete -name option can be used instead.
    -i                         - Alias for --ignore-case.
-   --ignore-case              - Ignore case distinctions when searching.
+   --ignore-case              - Ignore case distinctions when using --name.
    --lookup=<address>         - Lookup <address> in the debug information and print out any available file, function, block and line table details.
    -n                         - Alias for --name --name=<pattern>           - Find and print all debug info entries whose name (DW_AT_name attribute) matches the exact text in <pattern>.
 When used with the the -regex option <pattern> is interpreted as a regular expression.